-The Daleks have always been an integral part of the Who phenomena.
-It was infact, the Daleks in the 60’s; which helped propel the show – into the stratosphere, with the fanhype (for everything Dalek-related) related with “Dalek-mania”.
+The Daleks have always been an integral part, of the Who phenomena.
+It was infact, the Daleks – in the 60’s; which helped propel the show; into the stratosphere, with fan-hype (for everything Dalek-related) related with “Dalek-mania”.

-Again, the Daleks are the most featured monster in Classic Doctor Who, with a record 16 appearances; in the original series run.
+Created by Who-writer Terry Nation, the Daleks are the most featured monster; in Classic Doctor Who.
+With a record 16 appearances – in the original series run.

-Their story, has taken in a full narrative; from their beginning – as Kaled humanoids, to the war which evolved them, upto their attempts to control emotion and learn time-travel.
+Their story, has taken in a full narrative arc.
+From their beginnings – as Kaled humanoids, to the war which evolved them.

 Anyway, here are Old Who’s Top Ten : Top Ten Best Dalek Adventures.